HyScript7/fvBot/README.md

 - [Spring.io](https://spring.io/) - for making development easier.
 - AngrytrashCZ, Spelis and all my other friends - for their invaluable advice and troubleshooting help.
+- @SomeKristi - for reading out every file in this repository out loud like a TTS bot, and catching a bunch of oversights and bugs.